POP303U/.dotfiles/README.md

 **How to install**

-Clone the repository with `git clone https://github.com/POP303U/dotfiles` Change directory into the `dotfiles/setup-i3` directory and run the install file with the command:
+Clone the repository with `git clone https://github.com/POP303U/dotfiles`, Change directory into the `dotfiles/setup-i3` directory and run the install file with the command:
 `sh install`.
-Select your profile to install and you're ready to go
+Select your profile to install and you're ready to go!

 ***Done!***